-Compare cycling odds from the top bookies.
-Take a look at the latest Tour De France betting in the comparison table below.
+Compare cycling betting odds from the top bookies.
+Take a look at the latest Tour De France odds in the comparison table below.
 You can also claim cycling free bets.

 Compare Tour De France Odds

 To win Tour de France 2014; July 4-26; click best odds bold; Place: 1/4 odds 1,2,3.

 Tour de France betting odds boom

 When Bradley Wiggins won the 2012 Tour de France it was a unique piece of history and the pinnacle for British cycling.
 It created a new wave of enthusiasm for the sport within the UK and saw cycling betting turnovers sore.

 No British man had ever managed to lift the title since team road race cycling started in 1903 with the initial Tour de France.
 Since then, three Grand Tours have been established in the annual cycling calendar.
 Besides the Tour de France there is the Giro D’Italia and the Vuelta a Espana.
 All three of these take place in the European summer in the months of July, May and August respectively.

 This trio of events are the only multi-stage races that each last in excess of 14 days.
 All are a true test of a professional cyclist, and their team spirit as in the Tour de France, for instance, sees the cyclists cover over 3500km in 20 stages.
 Many other countries worldwide have their own Tour, but they are not given the same recognition as the big three with the Tour de France viewed as the highlight of the world cycling agenda.